skyphusion-labs / Studio 1.0 open train

 Nothing behind a wall

-Keyframes, clips, LoRAs, and the final MP4 land in your own R2 bucket.
+Keyframes, clips, LoRAs, and the final MP4 land in your own object store (R2 on the Cloudflare host, or S3/MinIO on the local host).
 You are never renting storage from us, and nothing is locked behind an account.

 Consistent cast